-Swallowing water from hotel pools or showers can put you at risk of getting Delhi Belly.
+Swallowing water from hotel pools or showers can put you at risk of getting a nasty tummy bug.
 Stay safe by keeping your mouth closed while you’re swimming and showering!

 Street food rules

-Only eat street food when you have seen someone cook it, and stick to dishes that are both piping hot and fresh because heat kills bugs.
+Only eat street food when you have seen someone cook it, and stick to piping hot and fresh dishes because heat kills bugs.
 You won’t go far wrong if you watch where the locals eat and buy what they do.

-If in any doubt about the freshness or quality of the meat on offer, choose the veggie option!
+If you doubt the freshness or quality of the meat on offer, choose the veggie option!